Garlic Chutney Recipe (Rajasthani Style)

 Cumin seeds added to the pan.

-Remove the pan from heat and let the mixture cool to room temperature.
+Step 7: Remove the pan from the heat and let the mixture cool to room temperature.

-Transfer the fried red chilies and garlic mixture along with the oil to a blender.
+Step 8: Transfer the fried red chilies and garlic mixture, along with the oil, to a blender.

 Fried chilies, garlic mixture with oil, dry mango powder and salt added to a blender.

-Store the lahsun chutney in a clean glass jar in the refrigerator for up to a month.
-Refrain from using plastic or metal containers to store as they might react with the chutney.
+Step 11: Store the lahsun chutney in a clean glass jar in the refrigerator for up to a month.
+Refrain from using plastic or metal containers to store the chutney, as they might react with it.

 Ready Rajasthani garlic chutney.